Developed by Steven T. Kalinowski and Shannon Willoughby

-Figure 1 from (Kalinowski and Willoughby 2019) showing the distribution of raw scores on the FORT for 240 students in an introductory biology course.
+Figure 1 (Kalinowski and Willoughby 2019) showing the distribution of raw scores on the FORT for 240 students in an introductory biology course.
 The average score was 0.55 and the median score was 0.60 (12 out 20 questions).
 The hardest question on the test (wizard hat question) was answered correctly by 15% of the class.
 The easiest question on the test (six marbles) was answered correctly by 82% of the class.

 The latest version of the FORT, released in 2019, is version 1.